-Human Cities shared all theses values with strong Partners such as : La Cité du design (FR) – Politecnico di Milano (IT) – Urban Planning Institute of the Republic of Slovenia (SI) – Clear Village (UK) – Zamek Cieszyn (PL) – Association Design Week Belgrade (RS) – Pro Materia (BE) – Aalto University (FI) – FH Joanneum (AT) – Association of Estonian designers (EST) – Beaz (ES) – Culture Lab (BE).
+Questioning the scale and the co-creation of the city, Human Cities_Challenging the City Scale is a project co-financed by the European Union’s Creative Europe/Culture program.
+It started with a concept created by Pro Materia in 2006 and is now led by the Cité du design Saint-Etienne.
+For four years (2014-2018), it brings 12 partners from 11 European cities : La Cité du design Saint-Etienne (FR) – Design Department of Politecnico di Milano (IT) – Urban Planning Institute of the Republic of Slovenia, Ljubljana (SI) – Clear Village, London(UK) – Zamek Cieszyn (PL) – Association Design Week Belgrade (RS) – Pro Materia, Bruxelles (BE) – Faculty of Architecture, Aalto University, Helsinki (FI) – FH Joanneum, Graz (AT) – Association of Estonian designers, Tallinn (EST) – Bilbao Ekintza (ES) – Culture Lab, Bruxelles (BE).